Do Go On - 350 - Arctic Badass Peter Freuchen

 And so he finally gets free.

-I planned to hold on to the reins and let the dogs pull me on the snow,
+I plan to hold on to the rains and let the dogs pull me on the snow,

 but they did not understand.